 |Damon Rd., Northampton parking area||September, 2014||Re-design and repaving||Sidewalks, Damon Rd. to Cross Path.|

-DCR will post future information, updated schedules and closures on this project web page.
+DCR will continue to post information, updated schedules, and closures on our this project web page.

 We will also provide updates via our Norwottuck Reconstruction ListServe.
-You can sign up for the ListServ at the link above.
+You can sign up for the ListServ at the link below.

 Thank you for your patience and support.